dimgel/check-link-consistency/README.md

 For 6 months I used version that performs not only `.so` resolution, but also symbol resolution.
 Turned out 0% use + 100% trouble:

-* Never seen positive hits.
+* Never seen anything but false positives.

 * Config file is 5 times larger and requires editing on every upgrade of core packages like gcc, perl, python, nvidia drivers, etc.: lots of `.so` dependencies had to be specified manually and their paths contain versions.